 Phyllida Barlow and Friends explored notions of alternative forms of sculptural language.
 As the artist explained: ‘[Phyllida Barlow and Friends] will extend a notion of the sculptural language away from my own repertoire of physicality.
 It’s just to take the opportunity to do something that’s not familiar to me critically, and trying to embrace that… It’s beyond my radar, so again it’s to keep this excitement about this subject [of sculpture] alive.’

 Performances included video projections, improvised music with found materials, handmade and modified instruments, singing and spoken word performances.

 Hosted by Phyllida Barlow.
 Performances by Tom Badley, Alex Baker and Kit Poulson, Anna Barham, Ben Barwise and Emily Bennett (Group Hug), Dale Berning, Stephen Cornford and Samuel Rodgers, Jess Flood-Paddock and Sam Steer, Sarah Jones and Eve Peasnall, Siôn Parkinson, Eddie Peake and Iñaki Estrada Torío, Fabian Peake, David Ryan and Ian Mitchell (MitchellRyan Duo), Simon Schäfer and Samuel Williams.

 Anna Barham and Phyllida Barlow — Slick Flection, 2009—10

 Spoken text and accompanying projection, 5’

 In Slick Flection, the terms of the instructions for a tap dance are substituted with other syllables.
 Following the pattern of the dance, the sounds sometimes fall in an order that makes sense, sometimes just rhythm, the choreography shifting from the feet to the tongue.

 Jess Flood-Paddock and Sam Steer

-Using homemade equipment, Group Hug will be manipulating sound around the room.
+Using homemade equipment, Group Hug manipulate sound around the room.

 DVD projection and live voice